about us . . .

 You are welcome to be our guest twice at any one of our General Meetings, but expect you to join thereafter.

-Barring the current Covid restrictions, we usually meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School St. in Moraga.
+We meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School Street in Moraga, September through May.

 We begin at 9:30 with refreshments.